Second in Mathematics

 - work collaboratively within the faculty to establish consistent high-quality teaching and learning in line with curriculum provision and faculty core principles

-- effective feedback and support, to further improve outcomes for students
+- monitor and evaluate the quality of teaching and learning and provide effective feedback and support, to further improve outcomes for students

 - support the Faculty Leader in establishing targets and monitoring student achievement